-We have developed a Self-Determined Point of Connection Notice form to enable ICPs to notify us when they commence work to self-determine a Point of Connection, issue that self-determined Point of Connection to a customer and receive that customer's acceptance.
+We have developed a Self-Determined Point of Connection Notice form which enables ICPs to notify us when they commence work to self-determine a Point of Connection so that we can issue that self-determined Point of Connection to a customer and receive that customer's acceptance.

-This form has been published on our dedicated Competition in Connections web page Self Determined Point of Connection Notice Form - April 2020
+This form has been published on our dedicated Competition in Connections web page.